-Nippers presentation is held after the season has finished and is generally held towards the end of April.
-Please refer to the Nipper Handbook for exact dates.
-This can be downloaded from our Nippers Info and Sign Up page.
+Nippers presentation is held after the season has finished and is generally held three weeks after the last Sunday Nippers.
+Please refer to the Nipper Calendar for exact dates.
+This can be accessed from the Nippers Calendar webpage.

 These sessions and times will vary from season to season.
-View the nipper training page for more information.
+View the Nippers Training webpage for more information.

 Parents should check with Age Managers if their children can participate in these sessions.

-** ONLY children that are proficient swimmers i.e. can swim 200 metres are able to participate in board training.
-Saturday sessions are open to Nippers at all levels – but they must be proficient.
+** ONLY children that are proficient swimmers i.e. can swim 200 metres are able to participate in water (board & swim) training.
+Saturday sessions are open to Nippers (U8 – U14) at all levels – but they must be proficient.

 From U8’s upwards.

 All competitors must complete a minimum of 7 surf education days throughout the season and all water competitors in Under 9’s and above are required to complete a competition evaluation prior to participating in any Sydney Northern Beaches Carnival.

 Competitors must complete a minimum training requirement in order to compete.
 This can be with the club or through an external source such as swimming training / squads / sprint training or the like.

-Due to the escalating cost of carnival entry fees, it has been necessary to have a competition fee of $25.
+Due to the escalating cost of carnival entry fees, it has been necessary to have a once off competition fee of $30.
 This is payable by any nipper that enters carnivals.
 If a Nipper is entered into a carnival and does not compete then new levy will be imposed.
-Download the document below for more information.

-These dates and locations are set by Surf Lif Saving Sydney Northern Beaches and will be available at the beginning of the season, and listed in the Nipper Information Booklet.
+These dates and locations are set by Surf Lif Saving Sydney Northern Beaches and will be available at the beginning of the season, and listed in the Nippers Calendar.

-Generally carnivals take place at Manly, Freshwater, Queenscliff, Narrabeen and Dee Why.
+Generally carnivals take place at Manly, Freshwater, Queenscliff, Newport, Narrabeen and Dee Why.

 Competitors and their families are expected to stay for the duration of the carnival to encourage their team mates and assist if and where required.